 Chives and onions planted nearby have the same effect, all of which prevent black spots from arising.

 Lavender and catnip are especially useful for keeping rabbits away from your garden and roses.

-The water resultant from boiling the roots is a very refreshing to the skin and can be used to treat mild abrasions and irritations, moisturizing and healing your skin.
+The water resultant from boiling the roots is very refreshing to the skin and can be used to treat mild abrasions and irritations, moisturizing and healing your skin.

-The petals of the Cabbage Rose have a mild laxative effect and are often also brewed to a tea that is used to treat mild-constipation in infants.
+The petals of the Cabbage Rose have a mild laxative effect and are often also brewed to a tea that is used to treat mild constipation in infants.

-As an essential oil the extract of the Cabbage Rose is extremely high in vitamin A, C and E. It is used primarily as a cleansing agent for exterior use on the skin.
+As an essential oil, the extract of the Cabbage Rose is extremely high in vitamin A, C, and E. It is used primarily as a cleansing agent for exterior use on the skin.

 Called a Provence rose but I think its nickname suits it best Cabbage Rose.
 Due to the fact that the petals are thickly stuffed like the leaves of a cabbage. … Cabbage roses can be found in a variety of colors which can include red, purple, white, and lavender.
 This plant does best in 4-9 on the U.S. Division of Agriculture zones.

 Honestly, there aren’t many places online to purchase cabbage roses.
 The ones we did find have prices ranging from $9-$50 for a 5 gallon rose.
 Always purchase from a reputable seller.